Cabo de Santo Agostinho is a city located in the state of Pernambuco, Brazil, known for its beautiful beaches, natural landscapes and rich history.

-There are nine beaches spread over an area of 445 square kilometres, with crystal clear waters, white sands, sandstone reefs, volcanic rocks, natural pools, mangroves, coconut trees, churches, historical ruins dating back to the 17th century, viewpoints and cliffs.
+There are nine beaches spread over an area of 445 square kilometres, with crystal clear waters, white sands, sandstone reefs, volcanic rocks, natural pools, mangroves, coconut trees, churches, historic ruins dating back to the 17th century, viewpoints and cliffs.

 The beaches of Cabo de Santo Agostinho are ideal for water sports such as diving and fishing, as well as more radical activities such as abseiling, trekking and paragliding.

-It is a set of beauties for which tourists visit Cabo de Santo Agostinho.
+It’s a set of beauties for which tourists visit Cabo de Santo Agostinho.

-mapa do Cabo de Santo Agostinho PE
+Videos – sights of Cabo de Santo Agostinho

-map of Cabo de Santo Agostinho PE
+Main tourist attractions of Cabo de Santo Agostinho PE

 1. Suape Beach

-2. Paradise Beach
+2. Paraíso Beach

 3. Cabo de Santo Agostinho Beach